Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 Let’s see a live example.

-Here I added the keyword “CEO” in the title filter
+Here, I added the keyword “CEO” in the title filter

 If I change it to CEO NOT Assistant, you can see that I exclude 1000 leads from the search.

-5. Parenteses
+5. Parentheses

-For example Marketing AND (B2B OR B2C) This will look for profile containing:
+This will look for a profile containing:

 - Marketing AND B2B